rxi/lite/README.md

 [user module](data/user/init.lua).

 ## Building
-You can build the project yourself on Linux using the provided `build.sh` script.
+You can build the project yourself on *nix using the provided `build.sh` script.

+For Darwin / MacOS, assumes SDL2 available via `pkg-confing`.
+Packagers ought to provide this, so `brew install SDL2` should just work.

 Note that the project does not need to be rebuilt if you are only making changes to the Lua portion of the code.

 ## Contributing